Help - Maintaining your approvals - Amendments for projects conducted in NHS/HSC

 This list is not exhaustive.

-Category B amendments (unaffected organisations)
+Category B modifications (unaffected organisations)

-Category C amendments
+Category C modifications

 • archiving old versions of documents and replacing them with updated versions for use